codedge/statamic-google-merchant/README.md

 A Statamic V3 addon to generate a Google Product Feed.

+**Features:**

+- Globally configure collections your products are in
+- Use existing fields for the Google Merchant Feed
+- Add a prepared fieldset to your blueprint
+- Custom artisan command or use the schedule to generate the feed

 ## Installation

 Run the following the pull in the package with composer: